|Basic information||Name: Buzzard Coulee|

 Type specimens: A mass of 39.1 g and two thin sections are on deposit at UCalg.
 The strewn field is almost all private land so that much of the meteorite mass is currently owned by private individuals; specimens totaling >1 kg include ~13 kg, 6.99 kg, 1.607 kg, 1.306 kg, 1.201 kg, and 1.082 kg; three of these specimens were recovered during searches organized by UCalg and collaborating institutions.

 Cascadia: Cascadia Meteorite Laboratory, Portland State University, Department of Geology, Room 17 Cramer Hall, 1721 SW Broadway, Portland, OR 97201, United States; Website (institutional address; updated 28 Oct 2011)

-UCalg: University of Calgary, Calgary, Alberta T2N 1N4, Canada (institutional address)
+UCalg: University of Calgary, Calgary, Alberta T2N 1N4, Canada (institutional address; updated 27 Feb 2011)

 |References:||Published in Meteoritical Bulletin, no. 95, MAPS 44, 429-462 (2009)|

 This is 1 of 12 approved meteorites from Saskatchewan, Canada (plus 6 impact craters)